Biochemistry1-FFM/uORF-Tools/README.md

         $ conda create -c conda-forge -c bioconda -n snakemake snakemake==5.4.2

-**IMPORTANT!!!** The workflow relies in an older version of conda.
+**IMPORTANT!!!** The workflow relies on an older version of conda.
 To change your conda version type:

         $ conda install -n base conda=4.5.13